What is a Business Certificate? (MGL Ch 110 Sec.5 & 6) (‘doing business as”)

 Where does one file?

 File with the Town Clerk, 30 Providence Road, Grafton, MA 01519, either in person or by mail (Renewals only!
 Please call the office to confirm a mail in form can be accepted).
 If filing by mail the business certificate must be completed, signed and notarized.
 A check in the amount of $50.00 made payable to the Town of Grafton, and a self-addressed stamped envelope must accompany the certificate.
-Before a business certificate is issued, each person must obtain signtures from the Assessor and Building Department using the form included in this packet.
+Before a business certificate is issued, each person must obtain signtures from the Assessor and Building Department using the form included in the packet attached below.

 Amending a Business Certificate